A11YChi/A11Y-Presentations/readme.md

 #Presentations for Accessibility

-THis document provides guidelines for speakers and presenters when creating presentations for an A11YChi meetup event.
+This document provides guidelines for speakers and presenters when creating presentations for an A11YChi meetup event.
 This is a living document; we will add to it as new items are discovered.

 **Table of Contents**
 * Overview